A little history of Saint-Martin church in Ardentes

-The church dates back to the 12th century: at that time, it belonged to the archbishop of Bourges, then to the abbey of Déols.
+The church dates back to the 12th century: it belonged to archbishop of Bourges, then to abbey of Déols.
 Well, it wasn’t a construction, but a reconstruction!

-Because several ancient buildings preceded it… included a Gallo-Roman temple!
-Don’t hesitate to go round the church to see the nice chevet, overlooking the river Indre!
+Several ancient buildings preceded it… included a Gallo-Roman temple!
+Don’t hesitate to go round the church to see the nice chevet, overlooking river Indre!

-A man called Hernaud (priest, architect?) signed his name with Latin verses (“Lamb, our real victim with whom you’ll get your salvation, was immolate and display on the altar.
-Hernaud made this portal”) and a cruciferous lamb: this one holds the cross and has a wound to his flank, where blood runs in a chalice…
+A man called Hernaud (priest, architect?) signed his name with Latin verses (“Lamb was immolated and displayed on the altar.
+Hernaud made this portal”) and a cruciferous lamb: this one holds the cross and has a wound, blood running in a chalice…

-But that’s not over: did you see the capitals that top the columns, each side of the door?
-The sculptures symbolize the struggle of Good and Evil and the victory of the Good (the Christ).
-Hey, we can see a man with lions and others winged creatures.
+But that’s not over: did you see the capitals, each side of the door?
+The sculptures symbolize the struggle of Good and Evil and the victory of the Good (Christ).
+We can see a man with lions and winged creatures.

 A naked woman shackles by two devils, a snake and a toad leeching her breast… aaah, you naughty lecher!
 That’s the representation of the lechery, of course!

 Above, we have nice modillions with animal or human heads.